SmokyDaBear/code-wiki-app/src/notes/sql/04-tables.md

 #### Tip: When altering a table, ensure that any changes made do not violate existing data integrity constraints or relationships with other tables.

-#### Up Next: Learn about inserting, updating, and deleting data in SQL tables in the [Manipulating Data in SQL 🛠️](manipulating-data.md) notes.

 #### Previous: Review the [SQL Data Types 📊](data-types.md) notes to understand different data types available in SQL before creating tables.